elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 ### Manual Testing Test Cases and Results

-- The below pdf details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click link to open pdf).
-The test cases are primarily based on the User Story acceptance criteria that we used to test iterations of the code during development.
+- The link below details the test cases that were used, the results, and a cross-reference to the Feature ID that each test case exercised (click link to open pdf).
+The test cases are primarily based on the User Story acceptance criteria that were used to test iterations of the code during development.

   - <a href="https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/blob/517f5abbe2b0bd575b9da340f0560d13466340a4/documentation/testing/results/test-cases.pdf" target="_blank">Manual Testing - Test Cases and Results</a>